Have you ever wondered – “How to get rid of caterpillars eating leaves in your garden”?

-Caterpillars represent the immature (larval) life-stage of moths and butterflies.
-Of course, butterflies are very desirable, beneficial insects and we don’t want to kill butterfly caterpillars.
-The types of caterpillars that do the most damage to autumn crops are the kind that become moths.
+Caterpillars represent the immature (larval stage) in the life cycle of moths and butterflies.
+Of course, butterflies are very desirable beneficial insects, and we don’t want to kill butterfly caterpillars.

 Moth caterpillars are introduced to your garden when a moth lays eggs on your plant leaves.
-You may see these eggs on the undersides of the leaves of your plants.
-Some moths lay single eggs, and others lay clusters of eggs.
-Naturally, each egg hatches to become a little caterpillar and the caterpillars set to work eating the food of their choice.
+You may see these caterpillar eggs on the undersides of the leaves of your plants.

-- How Can You Tell If There Caterpillars In Your Garden?
+- How Can You Tell If There Are Caterpillars In Your Garden?

-- 10 Smart Gardening Practices To Get Caterpillars Under Control
+- 10 Smart Gardening Practices On How To Get Rid Of Caterpillars

 - Prevent Army Worm Incursion Early

 - What To Do About Caterpillars On Bushes And Trees

 - How To Get Rid Of Caterpillars Using A Combination Of Methods